 - Believe in yourself.
 Explore!
 And don’t stop learning.

 Next time you hear the phrase, “just an MA” be sure to remember that medical assistants, especially those certified by AMT, are more than what someone thinks.
 And when it comes to “just your career”, make sure you are thinking it out at every level.
 And tap into your AMT community!

-Kevin Sloss is a registered medical assistant RMA(AMT) and current Master of Health Administration grad student.
-His day job is that of patient care coordinator for a cancer service line at a top performing academic medical center in Chicago.
-He is also newly appointed to the Commission for Accreditation of Allied Health programs, a position in which he represents the MA specialty in a leadership role.
+Kevin Sloss is a registered medical assistant RMA(AMT).
+His day job is that of Outreach Specialist ll, Blue Cross Blue Shield of IL.
 As an active member Kevin makes full use of AMT benefits to advance his career by taking AMT CE and actively participates with AMT on social media and our online communities.
 Outside of work and school and volunteering, Kevin enjoys the varieties of restaurants Chicago has to offer.

 You can view Kevin’s profile on the AMT website, and follow him on Instagram and Twitter @savingsloss.